hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/campaign/README.RU.rst

 Description
 -------------------------
 The `campaign` module manages the creation and publishing of Facebook advertising campaigns.
 It includes functionality for initializing campaign parameters (name, language, currency), creating directory structures, saving campaign configurations, collecting and saving product data (using `ali` or `html` sources), generating advertising materials, validating the campaign, and publishing it to Facebook.
-A flowchart illustrates the process.
+A flowchart illuStartes the process.

 Execution steps
 -------------------------